gecko-press/gecko-press/README.md

 ### Don't want to deal with manual setup?

-Use GeckoDeploy to launch this on your Vercel/Supabase in 1-click.
+Use <a href="https://geckodeploy.com">GeckoDeploy</a> to launch this on your Vercel/Supabase in 1-click.

 ### Prerequisites